List of commercial failures in video and arcade games: Uru: Ages Beyond Myst

 The fourth game in the popular Myst series, released in 2003.
 It was developed by Cyan Worlds shortly after Riven was completed.
 The game took Cyan Worlds more than five years and $12 million to complete and was codenamed DIRT ("D'ni in real time"), then MUDPIE (meaning "Multi-User DIRT, Persistent / Personal Interactive Entertainment / Experience / Exploration / Environment").
 Though it had generally positive reception, the sales were disappointing.
 In comparison, the first three Myst games had sold more than 12 million units collectively before Uru's release.
 Uru's poor sales were also considered a factor in financially burdening Cyan, contributing to the company's near closure in 2005.

+Warhammer Age of Sigmar: Realms of Ruin

+The real-time strategy video game Realms of Ruin is based on Warhammer Age of Sigmar.
+It was developed by Frontier Developments and released on 17 November 2023.
+Despite the "mixed or average" reviews (Metacritic), RoR game sales were much lower than expected.
+The RoR concurrent players on Steam peaked at 1,572 with just 129 playing on Steam on 27 November 2023.
+Post-launch, Frontier adjusted their revenue expectations with an expected "loss of around £9 million".
+Gaming journalists generally consider Realms of Ruin a flop.
+Stats on Video Game Insights show merely 69,330 units were sold via Steam with 36 active players (24h peak) and 54.1% positive reviews by 18 July 2024.
+This caused Frontier Developments' shares to decline nearly 20%.

 Arcade game failures

 I, Robot

 Released by Atari in 1983, I, Robot was the first video game to use 3-D polygon graphics, and the first that allowed the player to change camera angles.
-It also had gameplay that rewarded planning and stealth as much as reflexes and trigger speed, and included a non-game mode called "Doodle City," where players could make artwork using the polygons.
-Production estimates vary, but all agree that there were no more than 1500 units made.
+It also had gameplay that rewarded planning and stealth as much as reflexes and trigger speed, and included a non-game mode called "Doodle City", where players could make artwork using the polygons.
+Production estimates vary, but consensus is that there were no more than 1500 units made.